Is the Total Gym an Effective Exercise Machine or Just Another Fitness Gimmick?

 Heavy Strength or Power Training

 If you are a trained athlete, experienced bodybuilder or power lifter looking to increase your strength, the Total Gym is not going to be much help.
-It will help you get a workout but it does not provide the type of resistance associated with maximal strength or power training programs using barbells, dumbbells, or kettlebells.
+Sure it will help you get a workout but it does not provide the type of resistance associated with maximal strength or power training programs using barbells, dumbbells, or kettlebells.

 Are There any Misconceptions About the Total Gym?

-*Things which the Total Gym is NOT*
+*Things Which the Total Gym is NOT*

 A Cardio Machine

-Many people think the Total Gym can also be used as a cardio machine.
+Many people think the standard Total Gym can also be used as a cardio machine.
 The fact is this, the Total Gym was not designed to be a cardio machine and is not best used as a cardio machine.

 Better Than a Gym Membership